-Monarch Canyon/Mine Professional Review and Guide
+Monarch Canyon/Mine Professional Guide

 "This out-and-back hike takes you down a rocky canyon in the Funeral Mountains to an 80-foot dry fall, a well-preserved stamp mill, and a desert spring.
 At 0.6 mile the road ends above a striking 80-foot dry fall.
 A major side canyon enters from the left, bounded by high cliffs marked by folded, multicolored bands of rock.
 Continue left around the falls on the old mining trail.
 After another 0.1 mile the trail drops to the wash, which is covered with horsetails and Mormon tea.
 This is favored habitat for quail and other birds.